 If your Facebook page isn’t receiving the engagement you know it should, you probably need to spice it up a bit.
-Perhaps your page is new with a low number of followers; perhaps it is established with many followers, but floundering when it comes to engagement.
+Perhaps your page is new with a few followers; maybe it is established with many followers but floundering when engaging.
 Whatever the case, it’s time to inject some life into it.

 There are two roads you can go down with Facebook.
-You can rely on organic reach, and you can plough funds into it.
+You can rely on organic reach and plow funds into it.
 Realistically, you’ll probably need to do both.
-Facebook has made it pretty difficult to get far with organic reach alone, so a marketing budget is a smart move.
+Facebook has made it difficult to get far with organic reach alone, so a smart marketing budget.

 Here are some tips for polishing your online presence and increasing your engagement:

 There’s no getting around it – you need to be present.
 The less you put out, the fewer news feeds you’ll land in.
 The trick is to capture your future clients’ interest early on and secure some level of engagement.
 Once they’ve engaged with your business, they’ve told Facebook they’re interested.
 Facebook will then show them more of your content.
-If you’re leaving days between posts, these businesses are going to put their attention elsewhere.
+These businesses will put their attention elsewhere if you’re leaving days between posts.

 Consider Ingram Micro, for example.
 These guys are ranked number seven on the ‘Social Effectiveness’ list.
-That’s because Ingram Micro always goes the extra mile to engage their customers with various product announcements and posts related to their industry.
-The company’s business objectives are also demonstrated in their very professional cover photo.
+Ingram Micro always goes the extra mile to engage customers with various product announcements and posts related to their industry.
+Their business objectives are also demonstrated in their very professional cover photo.

-If you’ve got the time (provided that the content you’re posting is interesting and relevant to your target businesses) you can publish plenty of content each day.
-For example, three posts per day aren’t too much; the algorithms will make sure you’re not spamming anyone.
+If you’ve got the time (provided that the content you’re posting is interesting and relevant to your target businesses), you can publish plenty of content each day.
+For example, three posts per day aren’t too much; the algorithms will ensure you’re not spamming anyone.

-This way you’re simply increasing the chances of engagement.
+This way, you’re simply increasing the chances of engagement.
 It also helps to encourage followers to set their notifications so that your content appears first in their news feeds.
-Remember to analyze the times of day you get the most engagement, and stick with those times ongoing.
+Remember to analyze the times of day you get the most engagement, and stick with ongoing times.